RSPCA: Formation of the SPCA and royal patronage

-The society was the first animal welfare charity to be founded in the world.
-In 1824 it brought 63 offenders before the courts.
-Princess Victoria became the society's patron in 1835, and, as Queen, granted its royal status in 1840 to become the Royal Society for the Prevention of Cruelty to Animals, as it is today.
+RSPCA Inspectors

 The origins of the role of the RSPCA inspector stem from Broome's efforts in 1822 to personally bring to court some individuals against whom charges of cruelty were heard.
 Broome employed and personally paid the salary for an inspector to monitor the abuse of animals at the Smithfield Market.
 The inspector hired by Broome, Charles Wheeler, served in the capacity of an inspector from 1824 to 1826 but his services were terminated when the society's revenue was exceeded by its debts.
 The accrued debts led to a suspension of operations when Broome as the society's guarantor for debts was imprisoned.
 When operations resumed there was some divided opinions in the committees that steered the society about employing inspectors, which resulted in a resolution in 1832 to discontinue employing an inspector.
 The permanent appointment of a salaried inspector was settled in 1838, and the inspector is the image best known of the organisation today.

 Broome's experience of bankruptcy and prison created difficulties for him afterwards and he stood aside as the society's first secretary in 1828 and was succeeded by the co-founding member Lewis Gompertz.
 Unlike the other founder members who were Christians, Gompertz was a Jew and despite his abilities in campaigning against cruelty, fund-raising and administrative skills, tensions emerged between him and other committee members, due to Gompertz's approach, considered very radical at the time, in opposition to hunting and other forms of using animals he regarded as abusive.
 The tensions led to the convening of a meeting in early 1832 which led to Gompertz resigning.
 His resignation coincided with a resolution adopted in 1832 that "the proceedings of the Society were entirely based on the Christian faith and Christian principles."